Anadea/anadea_blog/content/posts/business-intelligence-why-you-need-it-in-software-projects/index.md

 ---
-title: 'Business Intelligence: Why You Need It in Software Projects?'
+title: "Business Intelligence: Why You Need It in Software Projects?"
+draft: false
-publishDate: '2020-01-29T00:00:00Z'
+publishDate: 2020-01-29T00:00:00Z
-authors: []
+image: Business-intelligence.jpg
+og_image: Business-intelligence.jpg
 description: When new software is developed, whether a simple app or something more involved, it should always be a data-driven process.
 Business intelligence, or BI, is the process whereby internal teams and stakeholders work with analysts to determine the most effective ways to solve problems.
-image: Business-intelligence.jpg
-og_image: Business-intelligence.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - business
+industries: []
 ---
 ***When new software is developed, whether a simple app or something more involved, it should always be a data-driven process.
 Business intelligence, or BI, is the process whereby internal teams and stakeholders work with analysts to determine the most effective ways to solve problems.***